-dsn String representing the ODBC data source name. user String representing the user name to use for authentication. password String representing the unencrypted password to use for authentication.
+dsn String representing the ODBC data source name.

+password String representing the unencrypted password to use for authentication.

 AODBC

 The AODBC back-end requires access to the ODBC interface of AllegroCL named DBI.
 This interface is not available in the trial version of AllegroCL to load the AODBC back-end.
 The database type for the AODBC back-end is :aodbc.